migearu/migearu/README.md

 I'm interested in computer science, especially stuff like algorithms, cryptography, etc.<br>
 Other than that, my other interests are electronics, music production, chemistry, mathematics, etc.

+# ⚡ My Skillset
+I am proficient in Python, C# (Unity), and JavaScript.
+I also know C, C++, Rust, Lua, Java, and TypeScript to varying skill levels.
+I can work with embedded systems, specifically the Arduino, and STM32 platforms.

 # 🔭 I’m currently working on ...
 - An RPG bullet hell game in Unreal Engine 5.
 - An implementation of Elliptic Curve cryptography, using the Diffie-Hellman Key Exchange in C++